blimmer/zsh-aws-vault/README.md

 allows opening multiple profiles simultaneously in different browser profiles.
 This differs from using incognito mode, which shares the same profile across all incognito windows.

+By default, the session profile will be deleted when the browser is closed.
+In order to persist a profile, you can set an empty variable `AWS_VAULT_PL_PERSIST_PROFILE` which will store the profile in the default path of `~/.aws/avli`.
+To support browsers that run in a sandbox, a path can be specified such as `AWS_VAULT_PL_PERSIST_PROFILE=~/snap/firefox/common/.mozilla/firefox`.
+This functionality is currently only supported in Linux.

 You can specify a specific browser to handle your login URL by setting `AWS_VAULT_PL_BROWSER` to the bundle name of the browser.
 By default, it will pick your default URL handler in MacOS.
 It supports the following browsers: